Russell Hobbs steam irons are extremely popular around the world, with tens of thousands sold each year.

 Ready, let’s jump in!

-Russell Hobbs Steam Iron Not Heating or Turning On
+Russell Hobbs Steam Iron Not Turning On

 This is yet another common steam iron issue.